Birmingham, Alabama

 Birmingham (/ˈbɜrmɪŋhæm/ BUR-ming-ham) is a city in the north central region of Alabama, United States.
-It is the second-most populous city in the state, with a population of 200,733 at the 2020 census (estimated at 196,357 in 2024).
+It is the third-most populous city in the state, with an estimated population of 196,357 as of 2024.
 The Birmingham metropolitan area, with over 1.19 million residents, is the largest metropolitan area in Alabama and 47th-most populous in the US.
 Birmingham serves as a major regional economic, medical, and educational hub of the Deep South, Piedmont, and Appalachian regions.
 It is the county seat of Jefferson County.

 Founded in 1871 during the Reconstruction era, Birmingham was formed through the merger of three smaller communities, most notably Elyton.
 It quickly grew into an industrial and transportation center, with a focus on mining, steel production, and railroads.
 Named for Birmingham, England, it developed with a labor force that included many African Americans from rural Alabama, often employed under non-union conditions.
 Its rapid industrial growth from 1881 to 1920 earned it the nicknames "The Magic City" and "The Pittsburgh of the South."
 Though the prominence of mining and heavy industry declined in the late 20th century, Birmingham remains a significant manufacturing center with a diverse economy in banking, telecommunications, transportation, medicine and higher education.

 The Birmingham area serves as headquarters to Fortune 500 companies Regions Financial and Vulcan Materials Company, along with multiple other Fortune 1000 companies.
 The University of Alabama at Birmingham, established in 1969, includes a prominent medical school, dental school, and other professional programs, making it one of the state's leading research institutions.
 The area also hosts private colleges such as Samford University and Miles College, along with Jefferson State Community College and Lawson State Community College.
 Birmingham is also home to the headquarters of the Southeastern Conference (SEC) and Southwestern Athletic Conference (SWAC), reinforcing its cultural and athletic influence in the region.